david-a-parry/vcfhacks/readme.md

 -Updated location of HMD_human5.rpt reference file for ensemblGeneAnnotator.pl.
 Bio::SeqIO::entrezgene no longer parses all entrez gene asn.1 records correctly for creating the database - bug reported but an acceptable workaround needed so it is recommended to only use existing databases at this time.

-__CODE__

-These scripts were written __David A. Parry__, a geneticist/molecular biologist at the University of Leeds.
-These were written and modified over a period of self-tutelage in which my programming styles/skills have been changeable so anyone browsing code may see varying states of readability and documentation.
-This is an issue I hope to tidy up over time.

 __CREDIT__

 These scripts were written __David A. Parry__, a geneticist/molecular biologist at the University of Leeds.